yagoSegura/codePages/README.md

 # codePages

-Repository to store code from code competitions pages like hackerRank , code jam , ...
+Repository to store code from code competition pages like hackerRank , code jam , ...
 Here you will find my proposed solutions to different algorithmic exercises